22 April 2025

 Tip

 Where the minimum pension has not been paid, the pension may be treated as having ceased at 1 July and will be taxed as an accumulation account.
-The ATO has published guidance on minimum pension payment requirements for income streams payable from SMSFs.
+The ATO has published guidance on minimum pension payment requirements for account based pensions payable from SMSFs.
 The guidance is useful for SMSF trustees who are dealing with situations where the minimum pension payment requirements are not met in a financial year.

 Further help